Apiaceae: Carrot Family – Lomatium

 Notes:

-Flowers are similar to other lomatiums but the leaves are larger and quite distinctive, with a noticeable celery smell.
-Each leaf is triangular-ovate, generally with 3 major lobes, each coarsely toothed to lobed.
+Like most lomatiums, this has flat umbelliferous heads with small yellow flowers.
+However, unlike other lomatiums, its leaves are larger and quite distinctive, bluish-green with a noticeable celery smell.
+Each leaf is triangular-ovate, generally with 3 major lobes, with each lobe coarsely toothed.
 Fruits are 10–15 mm, oblong to ovate with thickened wings.
+Could be confused with Hartweg’s Tauschia (Tauschia hartwegii), which has leaflets that are more rounded and leathery, with smaller, sharp teeth.
+Photos #1-2 by CJH.

 Lace Parsnip / Woolly-fruited Lomatium – Lomatium dasycarpum subsp. dasycarpum